- Leighton appointed inaugural Editor of Physical Review Materials

 Electronic and magnetic materials are the central focus of our group's research.
 We study a wide variety of types of materials such as nanostructures, thin films, multilayered heterostructures, and bulk polycrystals and single crystals.
 We have interests in several areas including the interplay between electronic transport and magnetism in novel materials, and the study of interfaces between dissimilar materials, particularly metals, oxides, and sulfides.
 The intention is to focus on topics that are attractive from the viewpoint of fundamental science but lie in close proximity to important technological applications such as information storage and microelectronics.
 Each of the projects requires fabrication of magnetic/electronic materials and/or structures, detailed atomic level characterization, and in-depth measurement by numerous techniques, particularly electronic transport, magnetometry, and neutron scattering.
 The work often requires that collaborations be forged, both within the University of Minnesota and with external investigators.

-The bulk of our current research can be divided into eight primary categories:
+The bulk of our current research can be divided into seven primary categories:

 (ii) perovskite oxide heterostructures,